NCAR/DART/docs/pages/Getting_Started.md

 | is_ascii       | In         | Logical to indicate how the file was opened, formatted or unformatted |

-The usual use of this routine is to read in additional metadata per observation and to set the private key in the obs_def to indicate which index to use for this observation in the corresponding metadata contained in arrays or derived types.
+The usual use of this routine is to read in additional metadata per observation and to set the private key in the obs_def to indicate the metadata index to use for this observation.
 Do not confuse the key in the obs_def with the key argument to this routine; the latter is the global observation sequence number for this observation.

 #### 4. Code to write the observation metadata